KinectToVR/k2vr-docs/readme.md

 Do this in the folder of your local repo
 - Install NPM
 - Install pnpm `npm install pnpm --global`
-- Initialize dev environment through pnpm `pnpm i`
+- Initialize dev environment through pnpm `pnpm i --frozen-lockfile`

 You can now start a dev server locally with `pnpm astro dev`
 Pages will update automatically in the browser on file save.